Looker Studio (Google Data Studio) Reports: The Ultimate Guide for Agencies and Marketers

 After that, you'll be prompted to authorize Google Analytics or whatever "connector" you've added.
 Simply log in, authorize, and connect.

-If you are a newbie with Google Data Studio, you have the option to go through the ‘Welcome to Data Studio’ walkthrough, which will show you how to create reports.
+If you are a newbie with Looker Studio, you have the option to go through the ‘Welcome to Looker Studio’ walkthrough, which will show you how to create reports.

-Once you connect the channels and connectors you want to see in the Google Data Studio report, you can decide how to approach it.
+Once you connect the channels and connectors you want to see in the Looker Studio report, you can decide how to approach it.
 You have two options:

 1. From a blank report